Learn from some of our Supportive Employers about the benefits of employing Reservists.

 Geoff is always impressed by the excellent work ethic, the people skills and enthusiasm Reservists bring to the working environment and understands the high level of training given to Defence Reservists having been through much of it himself.

-Having recently spent some time with the RAAF during Exercise Precision Support with the Exercise Boss Lift Program, an employer engagement activity coordinated by Defence's Cadet, Reserve and Employer Support Division, the friendliness, passion and genuinity of the personnel he met has further inspired him on his own quest to join the RAAF Reserves himself.
+Having recently spent some time with the RAAF during Exercise Precision Support with the Exercise Boss Lift Program, an employer engagement activity coordinated by Defence's Cadet, Reserve and Employer Support Division, the friendliness, passion and genuineness of the personnel he met has further inspired him on his own quest to join the RAAF Reserves himself.

 Chris Hirst - Kawasaki Newcastle Managing Director